 The Herbert Smith Freehills team was led by partners Michael Ziegelaar and Andrew Rich, who were supported by senior associates Cecilia Mehl and Andrew Earle, and solicitors Jessica Voong and James Paolucci.
 The firm’s Australian team worked closely with HSF’s US securities lawyers, including partner Siddhartha Sivaramakrishnan and senior associate Jin Kong.

-Cochlear Relationship Partner, Andrew Rich, said, “It is great to see Cochlear and Herbert Smith Freehills working seamlessly together to achieve such a great outcome in globally challenging circumstances”.
+Herbert Smith Freehills partner Andrew Rich said, “It is great to see Cochlear and Herbert Smith Freehills working seamlessly together to achieve such a great outcome in globally challenging circumstances”.